AshwinChugh/Guest-Control/README.md

 # Guest Control
  A simple tool to increase control over your computer and prevent procrastination.
- Inspiration came from when my brother wanted to play minecraft on my PC but I did not want him opening applications and programs that were not mean't him.
+ Inspiration came from when my brother wanted to play minecraft on my PC but I did not want him opening applications and programs that were not meant for him.
 I put this program together to do exactly that.
 This program can also be used to prevent procrastination.
 I often get carried away and waste time when I end up opening programs like Discord, Spotify, Skype etc.
  'Guest Control' helps combat this because it prevents that program from ever opening.
 This is a WPF(Windows Presentation Format) tool--asa result, this program will only run on Windows machines.